scholarslab/praxis/charter.md

 ### Conflict Management

-When conflicts arise, they should be resolved with the help of a neutral third party.
+If intractable conflicts arise, they should be resolved with the help of a neutral third party.
 The mediator can come from within the Praxis Program as long as he or she is not directly involved in the dispute at hand.

 ### Maintenance